HumanProgrammer1/WeatherStation/README.md

 From here, just change the scripts and connect your sensors, test the scripts (they need to run with sudo....) and hopefully it works.

+Wind Speed's GPIO pin is 20 and Rainfall GPIO ping is 21.
+Located as Pins 38 and 40 on the board.

 Enjoy your Meteorology Journey.